-We'know that we have passed from death unto life, because we love the brethren, 1 John iii.
-14.

-I am perfuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things prefent, nor things to come, nor height, nor depth, nor any other creature, shall be able to feparate us from the love of God which is in Christ Jesus our Lord, Rom. viii.
-38, 39.

-I know whom I have believed, and I am persuaded that he is able to keep that which I have committed unto him against that day, 2 Tim. i.
-12.

-I count all things but lofs and dung, that I may win Christ, and be found in him, not having mine own righteousness, &c.
+We know that we have passed from death unto life, because we love the brethren, I John iii.
+14. I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God which is in Christ Jesus our Lord, Rom. viii.
+38. 39.
+I know whom I have believed, and I am perfuaded that he is able to keep that which I have committed unto him against that day, 2 Tim, i.
+12. I count all things but lofs and dung, that I may win Christ, and be found in him, not having mine own righteousness, &c.
 Philip. iii.
 8, 9.

-Chrift Jesus, who of God is made unto us wisdom, and righteousness, and sanctification, and redemption, 1 Cor. i.
+Christ Jesus, who of God is made unto us wisdom, and righteousness, and fanctification, and redemption.
+3 Cor. i.
 30.

-We rejoice in Christ Jesus, and have no consi-

-dence in the flesh, Philip. iii.
-2.
+We rejoice in Christ Jesus, and have no confidence in the flesh, Philip. iii.
+3.